 Applicants must read the information regarding the master's degree program to which they are applying for specific admission and academic requirements.
 MS students may be admitted to the University for full or part-time study beginning the fall or spring semesters or any summer term.
-MAT students may be admitted to the University for full or part-time study beginning the spring semester (traditional applicants) or a Summer Term I (Bachelor's to Master's Five-year program).
+MAT students may be admitted to the University for full or part-time study beginning Summer Term I or the spring semester (traditional applicants only).
 MFinA students are admitted in the Fall semester only.
 Applicants are encouraged to apply and submit all documents well in advance of the admission deadline corresponding to the semester/term in which they plan to enroll.

-Application and Fees
+ADMISSION REQUIREMENTS Application and Fees

-Applicants must electronically submit a completed Graduate Application, the Application for Virginia In-State Tuition Rates and the appropriate non-refundable application fee.
+Applicants must electronically submit a completed Graduate Application, the Application for Virginia In-State Tuition Rates (if the applicants wants to be considered for in-state tuition) and the appropriate non-refundable application fee, if required.
 The Graduate Application is online and available on the Graduate Studies website at: cnu.edu/admission/graduate.